 Why bring your own car to campus when you can borrow ours?!
 With UofL Car-Share by Enterprise, you can reserve one of our fuel-efficient vehicles online and pay a low hourly (typically $8/hr) or overnight rate that includes gas and insurance.
 Read more.

-- Available to all UofL students and employees over 18 with a valid driver's license.
+- Available to all UofL students (over 18), employees, and members of the public with a valid driver's license.

 - Reserve a specific car parked on campus and access it using your membership card.